 The Premier’s Sustainability Awards are Victoria’s most highly recognised annual sustainability awards program.
 To view the ceremony, and the profiles of all finalists and winners, visit the Premier's Sustainability Awards website.

 Round One Stormwater Harvesting Partnering Fund

 During 2018, we launched round one of our Stormwater Harvesting Partnering Fund.
-City West Water co-funded several projects during this round which included:
+We co-funded several projects during this round which included:

 - Melbourne Olympic Park, Melbourne

 - Woodlands Park, Essendon

 - Melbourne Ballpark, Altona

 - Arndell Park, Truganina

 - Edinburgh Gardens, Fitzroy